-We understand that many students will enter Columbus Collegiate two to three grade levels behind.
+We understand that many students will enter Columbus Collegiate 2-3 grade levels behind.
 It is our duty to provide the expectations, structures, and support that will allow them to efficiently and effectively strengthen any academic weaknesses and advance forward.

-The expectations we provide: all students are college bound - every one.
+The expectations we provide: All students are college-bound-every one.
 We expect students to behave well and work hard.
-We expect students, families and staff to be accountable to each other for maintaining high expectations.
+We expect students, families, and staff to be accountable to each other for maintaining high expectations.
 All members of the school community sign a contract of commitment, a pledge to do all in their power and whatever is necessary to achieve academic success.
 We expect families to attend annual family orientations and participate in parent conferences throughout the year.
-Progress reports are distributed three times each trimester and report cards are issued at the end of each trimester.
+Progress reports are distributed three times each trimester, and report cards are issued at the end of each trimester.
 We expect students to arrive at school on time, attend classes prepared to work and learn, and complete homework assignments thoughtfully, carefully, and on time.
-We expect teachers to raise the bar by developing lessons that reflect passion for and knowledge of their subject, assign work that is challenging and engaging, and assess student progress thoughtfully, fairly, and regularly.
+We expect teachers to raise the bar by developing lessons that reflecting passion for of their subjects, assigning work that is challenging and engaging, and assessing student progress thoughtfully, fairly, and regularly.

-The structures we provide: students participate in a highly disciplined school environment based upon respect and accountability for one's actions, participate in an extended school day, high school and college visits, and complete challenging homework every night.
+The structures we provide: Students learn in a highly disciplined school environment based upon respect and accountability for their actions.
+They benefit from an extended school day, participate in high school and college visits, and complete challenging homework every night.

-1 Test results are the preliminary numbers released by the Ohio Department of Education for the 2012 OAA.
+1 Test results represent the preliminary numbers released by the Ohio Department of Education for the 2012 OAA.

-The supports we provide: all students receive at least 100 minutes of literacy and 100 minutes of math instruction (6th and 7th grade), tutoring sessions, and Homework Center daily.
+The supports we provide: All students receive at least one hundred minutes of literacy instruction and one hundred minutes of math instruction (sixth and seventh grade), tutoring sessions, and Homework Center daily.